Location Edinburgh, GB

 - Create a positive image of the University by being responsive, prompt and courteous when responding to requests or enquiries from customers

-- Maintain service standards for the team
+- Assist in the setting of standards for the service team

 - Liaise with internal and external teams, committees, bodies etc. to ensure an effective service